5.3 Youth representation bodies

 Flemish Pupil's Umbrella Organisation (Vlaamse Scholierenkoepel)

 The Flemish Pupil's Umbrella Organisation or 'VSK' is an association by and for students.
 It supports pupil councils at secondary schools and represents them in Education Policy making.
-Together with the Flemish Pupils’ Umbrella Organisation, the Flemish Government evaluated the Flemish Parliament Act on participation in education.
+Together with the Flemish Pupils’ Umbrella Organisation, the Government of Flanders evaluated the Flemish Parliament Act on participation in education (Act on participation at school and the Flemish Education Council, 2004).
 Based on this evaluation, a Flemish Parliament Act on the ‘legal position of students in education’ is being developed.
-In 2016, the VSK also held a consultation process with and by students about the contents of education.
+In 2026, the VSK also conducted a large survey (N= 34288) with and by students about the content of education and participation of students in schools’ policymaking.

-The VSK exists of 30 pupils who govern the organization, five young people in the Board, more than 150 active students who regularly give their opinion on education, and more than 800 pupil councils that are members of VSK.
+The VSK exists of 30 pupils who govern the organization, five young people in the Board, more than 150 active students who regularly give their opinion on education, and more than 800 pupil councils that are members of VSK (recent survey data from the Flemish Youth monitor 5 indicate that in 2023 about 15% of all pupils in secondary education are or were a member of a pupil council in their school).
 The VSK orients his work to all pupils of secondary education in Flanders and Brussels.
 A team of ten staff members supports their work.

 Funding: grants from the Flemish Government.